otiisaac199/otiisaac199/README.md

 # Hi there, <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="60px"> thanks for stopping by

-### I am ✨ Oti Chinazaekpere Isaac✨,
+### I am ✨ Oti Isaac✨,

-Passionate Frontend Developer with over 3 years of experience building websites, web apps, creating and maintainng better codes .
-Eager to tackle more complex problems and find ways to maximize user efficiency.
+I specialize in building full-stack web applications using MongoDB, Express.js, React, and Node.js.
+My expertise includes designing efficient databases with MongoDB, creating scalable APIs with Express.js and Node.js, and crafting dynamic user interfaces with React.
+I have hands-on experience with real-time features using Socket.io, implementing authentication and authorization, and deploying applications to production environments.
+My passion for coding drives me to continuously explore new technologies and best practices, ensuring that I deliver robust, high-performance solutions tailored to client needs.
 You can also find me on
 <a href="https://www.linkedin.com/in/webby" rel="nofollow noreferrer">
   <img src="https://i.sstatic.net/gVE0j.png" alt="linkedin"> LinkedIn
 </a>, +2349018690304.